ihsn/nada-documentation/src/admin-guide/web-ui/README.md

 ## Dashboard

-### Using the administrator interface
+### Using the web interface

-After logging in to the site with administrator credentials, you will be taken to the **Dashboard** page of the Administrator interface.
-The page also includes the menu that provides access to all sections of the administrator interface.
+After logging in to the site with administrator credentials, you will be taken to the **Dashboard** page of the administrator web interface.
+The page also includes the menu that provides access to all sections of the web interface.

 ![](~@imageBase/images/image52.png)